Supakorn21/sneakers-ims/README.md

 # sneakers-ims
- The inventory management system using adonis and mysql
+ The inventory management system using adonisjs and mysql